YousefShata/alx-system_engineering-devops/0x00-shell_basics/README.md

-fistdirdeletion Removes my_first_directory from tmp back file allows you to change the working directory to the previous one lists Display long format for the current dir and it parent and boot
+fistdirdeletion Removes my_first_directory from tmp back file allows you to change the working directory to the previous one lists Display long format for the current dir and it parent and boot filt_type check what type thisisafile is in tmp